 I don’t think my experience and the “wants” of those above are an isolated instance… The U.S. estimated market value for personal coaching was $707M in 2011 and $1.02B in 2016.
 With an approximate 6.7% average yearly growth rate, the market should exceed $1.34B by 2022.

-This growth means that there are lots of new “coaches” entering the market.
-It is estimated by the International Coach Federation that there are currently 53,300 coaches, up from 47,500 part-time and full-time coaches worldwide in 2011.
+This growth means many new “coaches” are entering the market.
+It is estimated by the International Coach Federation that there were approximately 71,000 coaches in 2019, up 33% from the 2015 estimate.
 About 92% of these are active.
-One would think that the market is saturated, but demand appears to still be growing.
+One would think that the market is saturated, but demand is still growing.

 The biggest challenge is that the barrier to entry for coaching is incredibly low – anyone can hang a shingle and call themselves a coach.
 You’ll find coaches of varying caliber in every niche.
-As you are looking for a coach, make sure you do your due diligence to make sure the coach you hire will truly amplify your success.
+As you are looking for a coach, make sure you do your due diligence to ensure the coach you hire will amplify your success.

 What to consider when hiring a coach